-While the house isn’t a ‘museum’, there’s a wonderful array of furniture, objects and artifacts that have been slowly collected over a lifetime.
+While the house isn’t a ‘museum’, there’s a wonderful array of furniture, objects and artefacts that have been slowly collected over a lifetime.
 Club-style 1930s furniture, stylised and colourful decorative ceramics, along with both original and newly sourced 1930s light fittings appear in each room.
 To ensure the ceilings remain a focal point, wall sconces rather than pendant lights are used.

 One of Gorman’s most prized possessions is a luscious and highly decorative 1930s screen that she found in an antique store in Bath, England.
 For Gorman and her family, the house isn’t a museum, but a continual reminder of great 1930s style.
 “I feel like we’re custodians of this house.
 It is certainly an important part of the City’s heritage.
 It just happens to be from its more recent past,” she adds.

 Kate Gorman would greatly appreciate seeing any original photos of the house that may still be in neighbours’ photo albums.
 She can be contacted by emailing Kate Gorman.